mrazomej/phd/docs/src/chapter_05/section_06_maxent.md

 ### The MaxEnt principle

-The principle of maximum entropy (MaxEnt) first proposed by E. T. Jaynes in 1957 tackles the question of given limited information what is the least biased inference one can make about a particular probability distribution [@Jaynes1957].
+The principle of maximum entropy (MaxEnt), first proposed by E. T. Jaynes in 1957, tackles the question of given limited information what is the least biased inference one can make about a particular probability distribution [@Jaynes1957].
 In particular, Jaynes used this principle to show the correspondence between statistical mechanics and information theory,